Once you have installed Ant, open a command prompt in the examples directory, and type

 when

-macro is probably the simplest macro you can write.
-It is like a limited if
+The when macro is probably the simplest macro you can write.
+It is like a limited if with no

 is preprocessed by JSE to the Java source

-statement can be thought of as a generalised Java switch/case
+The case statement can be thought of as a generalised Java switch/case for

 pattern matching.